philipwalton/easy-sauce/README.md

                      This defaults to the SAUCE_USERNAME environment variable.

   -k, --key          Your Sauce Labs access key.
-                     This defaults to the SAUCE_ACCESS_KEY environmentvariable.
+                     This defaults to the SAUCE_ACCESS_KEY environment variable.

   -P, --platforms    An array of platform/browser/version capabilities.
                      This should be a JSON array of arrays, e.g.: '[["Windows 10", "chrome", "latest"], ["OS X 10.11", "safari", "9"]]'.
                      See https://goo.gl/tPnZDO for details.

-  -t, --tests        The URL path to the file that loads the tests.
+  -t, --test-path    The URL path to the file that loads the tests.
                      Defaults to "/test/"

   -p, --port         The port to run the local server on.